Metadata

 ): ParameterDecorator

 Retrieves parameter metadata as an array.
 Undecorated parameters will have undefined at their index.
+Accepts either the constructor or an instance.

 key: string | symbol,

-target: constructor<unknown>
+target: object

 ): unknown[]